dotnet/docs/docs/core/setup/install-runtime.md

 ## Install with a package manager

-You can install .NET Core with many of the common linux package managers.
+You can install .NET Core with many of the common Linux package managers.
 For more information, see [Linux Package Manager - Install .NET Core](linux-package-manager-rhel7.md).

 ::: zone-end